A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 Mr. Hungry and I agree that of all the meal kit delivery services we’ve tried.
 We enjoyed Hungryroot the most.
 (Although I would exclude Smoothiebox and Daily Harvest from that statement, those serve a slightly different purpose than traditional meal kit delivery services.)

-We like it enough that we’ve been ordering from them 1-2 times a month for a year.
-We ordered a ton when I was pregnant last time and again this time, but usually, about once a month when not pregnant or PP to give me a break from the meal planning and cooking grind.
+We like it enough that we've been ordering from them 1-2 times a month for a year.
+We ordered a ton when I was pregnant, about once a month when not pregnant, or PP to give me a break from the meal planning and cooking grind.

 I especially love ordering Hungryroot when we go out of town on weekends.
 It’s my number one secret to staying on track after traveling!
 It’s easy to skip a delivery up to a month in advance, which I appreciate.